 At the time of registration, players/parents can chose a preference from a list of various volunteer roles.
 A detailed list of volunteer roles is found on our website www.fortsasksoccer.ca under the “Information/Volunteers” tab.
 While we try to assign tasks per registration preferences, we assign tasks based on the needs of Fort Saskatchewan Soccer.
 Some examples of volunteer opportunities are: coaching, packing equipment bags, sorting equipment when it is returned, being a Field Marshall at a tournament, looking after soccer display signs, helping with pictures, making Christmas tree decorations and decorating a parade float.

+7. How will I be contacted to volunteer?
 All communications from Fort Saskatchewan Soccer are by email.
-We send out mass emails when we have volunteer opportunities.
-The email provides information about the opportunity and we ask people to email us back to let us know if they can or can’t help with the task.
+We send out mass emails using our registration system when we have volunteer opportunities.
+The email provides information about the opportunity and we ask people to sign up on our website for a volunteer opportunity.

 It is the players/parents responsibility to ensure our mass emails do not end up in a ‘junk’ folder, as this is not an excuse for not responding.

-If you receive an email and aren’t able to help with the particular task other emails will be sent for another task we need help with.
+8. What if I am not available for an opportunity that I have been asked to volunteer for?
+If you receive an email and aren’t able to help with that particular task other emails will be sent for another task we need help with.